tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 what were you doing all last year? im trying so hard to not write every thought i have here, call me back. and im bored. ill tell you everything and every single thing i do all day.

+i was laughing at my jokes while i was running errands over the weekend, alone in my car LOL
+> Here’s an idea!
+You can get on the apps (Tinder, Grindr, etc. whatever you want, no judgement) and say you’re a Stanford Professor and that you have a huge Paul Wang.
+> No one’s going to fact check you on the apps though, so go for it. how did i even come up with this. it just comes to me, i cant expain it. hey, i might not have an actual audience but im making myself laugh so it must be alright, i have no idea. this dude is such a loser i have no words any more for jason. but i do have more words, dont worry.

 done with work, more work tomorrow which is how it is i guess lol oh well